psychemedia/storytelling-notes/gambrinus-telling.md

 Even so, the more she ignored him, the more he fell in love with her.
 Throughout the cold winter months, the __teasing__ he got from the other apprentices grew unbearable, and the dissatisfaction of the master made him realise that he should seek his fortune elsewhere.

 At the end of the year, he __left__.
 As he made his way out of town, he chanced upon a __violin__, the Devil's favourite instrument.
-Alhough he'd never played a violin before, it seemed that he was a natural, as talented at music as he wasn't at glassmaking.
+Although he'd never played a violin before, it seemed that he was a natural, as talented at music as he wasn't at glassmaking.
 In no time at all, he was playing to audiences and crowds in towns and villages all over Flanders.
 Throughout the summer, and the Autumn, his __reputation__ grew.
 Word got back to his hometown, and Cambrinus was invited to play there for the Winter celebrations.

 Things started well enough — who could believe that a failed glassmaker's apprentice could become such a good musician in so short a time? — and as he played, the people danced.
 And as he played faster, they danced faster.
 And as they danced faster, he played faster.
 It was all going so we... until he saw Flandrine...